A woman in discomfort, touching her scalp

 Why does my scalp hurt?

-Shampoo is one of the main causes of scalp sensitivity for many people.
+Shampoos, conditioners, and styling products containing ingredients that may trigger irritation, especially for sensitive skin, are one of the main causes of scalp sensitivity for many people.
 The harsh cleansers or surfactants in many shampoos can wash away the scalp’s acid mantle – the natural acidity that protects your skin – leaving it susceptible to dryness and irritation.

-Some people report having a hypersensitive or sensitive scalp after receiving treatment for skin conditions such as atopic dermatitis or psoriasis.
-Atopic dermatitis is a common condition associated with general inflammation of the skin, and can affect the scalp.
-Symptoms include swelling, flakes, crusts or blisters.
+Atopic dermatitis is a common condition associated with general inflammation of the skin and can affect the scalp.
+Symptoms of atopic dermatitis include swelling, flakes, crusts or blisters.

 Medical illustration showing healthy and inflamed skin